 To contact Progent about consulting services for Lync Server 2013, call 1-800-993-9400 or visit Contact Progent.

-For small companies across the U.S., Progent's Microsoft-certified experts can provide computer help and IT consulting support for the whole family of Microsoft .NET Enterprise Servers and Microsoft Windows Servers.
-Progent's migration, integration, optimization, and support services cover system architecture, deployment, and administration help for
+For small businesses throughout the U.S., Progent's Microsoft-certified experts offer network help and IT consulting services for the whole family of Microsoft .NET servers and Microsoft Windows Servers.
+Progent's migration, integration, optimization, and consulting services include network architecture, deployment, and management help for

-Standard Help Desk Support or Shared Help Desk Call Center Services, comprehensive
+Standard Call Center Services or Shared Help Desk Support, comprehensive

 ProSight Virtual Hosting services.

-If your company needs immediate remote help from a Microsoft certified network expert, go to Progent's Emergency Remote Computer Help.
+In case your business is looking for fast online support from a certified network expert, refer to Progent's Emergency Remote Computer Help.

-Find out additional details concerning Progent's Consulting and Support Services for Microsoft .NET Server Technology.
+Find out additional information about Progent's Consulting Services for Microsoft .NET Servers.